-Over the years of meeting emerging managers I have found a common theme among them.
+Over the years of meeting emerging managers, I have found a common theme.
 They often believe when they start a money management firm, investors will automatically find them and invest.
-In other words, it is the “I build it and they will come” perspective.
-The new managers often miss the point; they started a small business.
-With any business, there are many components to handle including marketing / business development, technology, hiring employees, vendors, compliance and operations.
-Similar to most businesses, marketing / business development is often the key to grow or slow the business.
-In this article we discuss several points related to marketing / business development.
+In other words, it is the “I build it, and they will come” perspective.
+Unfortunately, the new managers often miss the point; they started small businesses.
+There are many components to handle any business, including marketing/business development, technology, hiring employees, vendors, compliance, and operations.
+Like most businesses, marketing/business development is often the key to growing or slowing the business.
+This article discusses several points related to marketing/business development.

 Marketing / Business Development

-Managers often believe once they hang their shingle and start their business, investors will automatically flock to them.
-However, it should be understood, unless the manager has deep pockets or some large initial investors, they will often spend the first several years trying to get onto the radar of many investors and platforms.
-This is all part of building their company brand and explaining why they are unique from many of their competitors.
-Managers often view marketing and business development as a cost, when it should be perceived as an investment into the business and be implemented into their operating budget.
+Managers often believe that investors will automatically flock to them once they hang their shingle and start their business.
+However, it should be understood, and unless the manager has deep pockets or some large initial investors, they will often spend the first several years trying to get onto the radar of many investors and platforms.
+This is all part of building their company brand and explaining why they are unique from many competitors.
+Managers often view marketing and business development as a cost when it should be perceived as an investment and implemented into their operating budget.

 Operating the Business